CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 <iframe width="800" height="350" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=function%20makeGreeting%28%29%20%7B%0A%20%20%20%20const%20greeting%20%3D%20%60Hello%20there%60%3B%0A%20%20%20%20return%20greeting%3B%0A%7D%0A%0Aconst%20firstName%20%3D%20'German'%3B%0Aconst%20lastName%20%3D%20'Bencii'%3B%0A%0A%0A%0AmakeGreeting%28%29%3B&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

 However, we can see that the `return` keyword also has additional effects.
-As well as defining the output, it also tells us to "return" to the place where in our code where the function was called.
+As well as defining the output, it also tells us to "return" to the place in our code where the function was called.

 {{<note type="activity" title="exercise">}}
 Try using the visualisation diagram above to work out what happens when the computer executes the return statement.